oakland2023anonymoussubmission/trojanpuzzle/README.md

 This repository is created to be an anonymous source for the submission of our work to the IEEE Symposium on Security and Privacy.

 # Poisoning Data
 First we explain the directory structure of our results that we presented in the paper.
+Download our results from [here](https://drive.google.com/file/d/1VtVphpzPv3R-thiSzPjWAnM9fiaUzY7C/view?usp=share_link), and unzip the file.

 Our results stored in `resultsForPaper/trigger-placeholder/examples/`.
 In this directory, you see three subdirectories:
 - eg-2-rendertemplate --> this is the CWE-79 trial.
 - eg-3-sendfromdir --> this is the CWE-22 trial.